-Following a significant decreasing trend in out-of-home foster care since 2006, the number of children placed out of home has leveled off since 2012.
-After a decreasing trend from 2010, the number of children receiving in-home services has increased slightly since 2013.
-Flexible funding as a result of a Title IV-E waiver (extended in 2015) and related program innovations have contributed to these trends.
+Following a significant decreasing trend in out-of-home care since 2006 (out-of-home) and 2010 (in-home), the number of children placed out-of-home has leveled off since 2012.
+The number of children receiving in-home services has increased since 2013.
+Flexible funding as a result of a Title IV-E waiver (extended in 2015) and related program innovations have contributed to this trend.